Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 # Quests Changes

 Vagabond Remastered changes a significant amount of vanilla quests in one way or another in order to offer a more complete roleplaying exprience.
-The following list is non-exhaustive.
+**The thresholds should be verified as this list is copied from Apostasy and may not perfectly match the current state of this list**

 <Details>
 <summary>Vanilla Quests</summary>